Social Security Disability For Heart Conditions

 - Arteriosclerosis — Hardening of the arteries occurs when fatty or calcium deposits cause artery walls to thicken.

-- Congestive heart failure (CHF) — Veins become backed up with blood returning to the heart, resulting in congestion to the tissues.
+- Congestive heart failure (CHF) — Veins become backed up with blood returning to the heart, resulting in congestion in the tissues.

 - Coronary artery disease/ischemic heart disease (IHD) — Arteries are clogged and narrowed, restricting blood flow and depriving the heart of oxygen.